 Fix 4: Enable Test Mode

-- Search Control Panel from Start menu and select Run as Administrator.
+- Search Control Panel from the Start menu and select Run as Administrator.

 - Now enter the below command and hit Enter: